rabblerooster/boss-rush/RULES.md

 * Flip the top card of the boss deck.
 * If the player token is on a space indicated for damage, discard a number of cards equal to the damage number.
 Remove all cards from the Ready! track and place them in the discard.
 * Note the Delay value - the player gets to take that many actions before the next boss phase.
+* If the boss's deck is empty flip it back over without shuffling, so the order stays the same!

 ## Player Phase